 LMS Requirements: An Ultimate Checklist

-There are over 700 LMSs on the market today.
+There are over 700 learning management systems (LMS) on the market today.
 It would take years to check out each one.
-But what if you need to choose the right online training software quickly?
-To help you out, we prepared a list of key learning management system requirements.
+But what if you need one right now?
+We prepared a list of key LMS requirements that will save you time and make the LMS selection process much easier.

 Functional Requirements for LMS

-Learning management system functional requirements are the actual LMS features that learners and administrators use on a regular basis.
+Functional requirements for LMS platforms include essential LMS features that learners and administrators use on a regular basis.

 User and course management